 Summary & Recommendations

 Lightroom is unique in the fact that it’s an all-in-one program to both organize and edit your photos.
 While some free alternatives, such as Darktable, offer many of the same tools, others only offer simple image adjustments.
 Depending on your editing style, you may need to download a couple of different free programs to get all of the tools you need.
 Even so, free editing programs have come a long way in the past decade.
-Whether you’re a beginner or a professional, you’re sure to find one that fits your needs.
+If you decide to invest into a paid program, rest assured that Luminar Neo is the right fit for you.
+You can even try it for free for 7 days!
+Whether you’re a beginner or a professional, we’re sure you'll find an app that fits your needs.